juanpc2018/acer-Aspire-5/README.md

 The Good, The Bad & The Ugly.

 The Good: Price.
-Nice Bang for the $$. nice TouchPad, better than Microsoft All-In-One Keyboard, so good i regret purchasing 2x Microsoft All-In-One keyboard.
+Nice Bang for the $$. nice TouchPad, better than Microsoft All-In-One Keyboard, so good i regret purchasing 2x Microsoft All-In-One keyboards.

 The bottom cover is plastic painted silver, the top lid is true aluminium...